ASHIQ02KHAN/C-programme/README.md

-Home for twenty day home for Eleven
+Home for twenty one day home for twelve